-To support the move, the TLO will visit to help resolve any minor issues which may arise.
+To support the move, the Tenant Liaison Officer will visit to help resolve any minor issues which may arise.
 He / she will visit again, periodically and definitely, within six weeks of the move.
 If necessary, where there has been a temporary move, he / she will visit periodically whilst the tenant lives in the decant property.

-Emergency Decanting
+10. Emergency Decanting

 Our tenants are advised to take out their own home contents insurance.
 In the event that there is a fire, flood or storm damage, the tenant would be expected to check their own insurance policy to see if this would support a temporary move to Bed and Breakfast accommodation.
 The Housing Service will liaise with family and friends or assist with making the necessary arrangements, as appropriate.
-If the tenant does not have their own insurance, they may be re-housed in temporary accommodation by the Council, as is deemed to be appropriate.
+If the tenant does not have their own insurance, they may be rehoused in temporary accommodation by the Council, as is deemed to be appropriate.
 Once the extent of the damage has been assessed, a decant plan can be devised taking account of relevant circumstances and this will set out all appropriate arrangements.
+Where damage has been caused by the actions or inactions of the tenant resulting in decanting, the tenant(s) will be recharged for any costs associated with the refurbishment in line with the income and recharge policy

-10. Decanting where another landlord is carrying out work
+11. Decanting where another landlord is carrying out work

-Residents may be moved from their home to allow the area to be redeveloped or properties repaired by a Registered Social Landlord (RSL).
-In cases where this involves Small Scale Voluntary Transfer to the RSL, decanting arrangements will be governed by the particular RSL's decant policy.
-This issue will be built into any formal offer negotiated between the RSL, Council and tenants - with the help of their Independent Tenants' Advisor.
+Residents may be moved from their home to allow the area to be redeveloped or properties repaired by a Registered Provider (RP).
+In cases where this involves Small Scale Voluntary Transfer to the RP, decanting arrangements will be governed by the particular RP's decant policy.
+This issue will be built into any formal offer negotiated between the RP, Council and tenants - with the help of their Tenants Voice.
 A transfer can only take place following a ballot of affected tenants with the majority who vote agreeing to the transfer.

-In such a case all decanting arrangements and Home Loss payments would be the responsibility of the new RSL landlord.
+In such a case all decanting arrangements and Home Loss payments would be the responsibility of the new RP landlord.

-10. Disputes/Appeals Procedure
+12. Disputes/Appeals Procedure

 If a resident is not satisfied with the amount recompensed through this policy, they should write a complaint to Stroud District Council.
-In addition, they may have the right of appeal under the Land Compensation Act 1973 and any claims should be made to the Upper Tribunal.
+In addition, they may have the right of appeal under the Land Compensation

+Act 1973 and any claims should be made to the Upper Tribunal.
 Its address is:-

-Lands Chamber 45 Bedford Square London WC1B 3DN Tel: 020 7612 9710 Fax: 020 7612 9723) Email: lands@tribunals.gsi.gov.uk
+Lands Chamber 45 Bedford Square London WC1B 3DN Tel: 020 7612 9710 Fax: 020 7612 9723 Email: lands@tribunals.gsi.gov.uk

-11. Equality and Diversity
+13. Equality and Diversity